ExaWorks/psij-python/docs/user_guide.rst

 (`MPI_COMM_WORLD`), independent of their placement, and the term `rank` (which usually refers to an MPI rank) is thus equivalent.
 However, jobs started with a single process instance may, depending on the executor implementation, not get an MPI communicator.

-TODO: reference the launcher section
+How Jobs are launched can be specified by the `launcher` attribute of the ``JobSpec``, as documented below.

 Launching Methods